yugabyte/yugabyte-db/docs/content/preview/contribute/docs/docs-build.md

 ## Troubleshooting

-* If either `npn start` or `npm run build` exit with the error `npm ERR! env: python: No such file or directory`, for a homebrew python install, create a symlink by executing `sudo ln -s /opt/homebrew/bin/python3 /opt/homebrew/bin/python`
+* If either `npm start` or `npm run build` exit with the error `npm ERR! env: python: No such file or directory`, for a homebrew python install, create a symlink by executing `sudo ln -s /opt/homebrew/bin/python3 /opt/homebrew/bin/python`

 * Make sure the GUI installer for the command-line tools finishes with a dialog box telling you the install succeeded.
 If not, run it again.